-In this setup, CBDC design involves three dimensions in our model: the interest rate it pays; its liquidity relative to bank deposits - which, in the model, is the weight of CBDC in the formation of the composite liquid asset - and its degree of substitutability with bank deposits.
+CBDC design involves three dimensions in our model: the interest rate it pays; its liquidity relative to bank deposits - which, in the model, is the weight of CBDC in the formation of the composite liquid asset - and its degree of substitutability with bank deposits.
 In practice, liquidity may be related to technological aspects of the design, such as the rapidity of payments, or to any fee structure.
-Substitutability might involve the interoperability between CBDC and bank deposits (see Brunnermeier and Landau, 2019) for discussions on this issue), or some characteristics that might differentiate the two monies and make one more suitable than the other in certain circumstances.
-For example CBDC might be in the form of token, might grant more or less privacy than bank deposits, might be more secure than bank deposits or might for example offer better conditions for international transactions.
-In our quantitative welfare analysis, we will only consider the interest rate as a policy variable.
+Substitutability might involve the interoperability between CBDC and bank deposits (see Brunnermeier and Landau (2019) for discussions on this issue), or some characteristics that might differentiate the two monies and make one more suitable than the other in certain circumstances.
+For example CBDC might be in the form of token, might grant more or less privacy than bank deposits, might be more secure than bank deposits or might for example offer better conditions for international transactions.3